15 Travel F**K UPs

 Oops the wrong Hotel

-So this is the story, I had an early morning flight from London to Tel Aviv (I lived in Birmingham at the time, about 2 hours away from London) and to avoid traveling all the way from Birmingham early in the morning I decided to book a hotel in London near the airport.
-And so I did, but turns out, so I found out a week before the flight, It was near the wrong airport.
+So this is the story, I had an early morning flight from London to Tel Aviv (I lived in Birmingham at the time, about 2 hours away from London) and to avoid travelling all the way from Birmingham early in the morning I decided to book a hotel in London near the airport.
+And so I did but turns out, so I found out a week before the flight, It was near the wrong airport.
 Now anyone who knows me knows that I hate waking up early in the morning and would do anything to avoid it.
-So I tried to call the hotel and ask for cancellation however I was unsuccessful.
+So I tried to call the hotel and ask for the cancellation however I was unsuccessful.
 Booking another hotel will be totally irresponsible and a waste of money so I had to leave the hotel as it is and book a bus from that airport to the other.
 I ended having to wake up super early and miss my hotel breakfast (which I love!) only to take a bus from the hotel to the airport and later from the airport to the other airport.
 I was also nervous not to find the bus stations or not knowing exactly where to go.
 It was such a hassle but I definitely learned my lesson from this travel f**k up and I made it to my flight.

 Always check the information

-I was traveling through India for almost one month and always thought about myself as being an experienced traveler, ah well… On my second day in Delhi, I planned to take the train from Delhi to Accra to visit the Taj Mahal.
+I was travelling through India for almost one month and always thought about myself as being an experienced traveller, ah well… On my second day in Delhi, I planned to take the train from Delhi to Accra to visit the Taj Mahal.
 I already had my train ticket, paid for it and just took a taxi to the station.
-When walking towards the entry of the station, there was a guy who ran into me and told me that the train to Accra wasn’t going and that all connections to Accra were cancelled.
+When walking towards the entrance of the station, there was a guy who ran into me and told me that the train to Accra wasn’t going and that all connections to Accra were cancelled.
 I believed him and didn’t even check – stupid, I know.
 He immediately came up with a solution and told me that I could follow him to a travel agency around the corner and that he would organise something for me.
 I followed him, we entered the agency and I still didn’t see anything weird in it – don’t ask me why.
 In the end, the guys told me that there wasn’t any bus or train going to Accra on that day and that I could simply take a cab.
 Awesome.
 Hopped on the cab, paid lots of money and had a beer to wash down the anger.
-Apparently this is a well-known rip off…
+Apparently, this is a well-known rip-off.

 Dates are funny things